jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 When using a scoring engine based on OpenCPU in production, it is worthwile configuring your server to optimize performance.
 In particular, we can add our package to the `preload` field in the `/etc/opencpu/server.conf` file on the OpenCPU cloud server.
 This will automatically load (but not attach) the package when the OpenCPU server starts, which eliminates package loading time from the individual scoring requests.

 Note that R does *not* load LazyData objects when the package loads.
 Hence, `preload` in combination with lazy loading of data might not have the desired effect.
-When using `preload`, make design your package to load all data when the package loads [(example)](https://github.com/opencpu/tvscore/blob/master/R/onLoad.R).
+When using `preload`, make sure to design your package such that all data gets loaded when the package loads [(example)](https://github.com/opencpu/tvscore/blob/master/R/onLoad.R).

 Finally in production you might want to tweak the `timelimit.post` (timeout), `rlimit.as` (mem limit), `rlimit.fsize` (disk limit) and `rlimit.nproc` (parallel process limit) options in `/etc/opencpu/server.conf` to fit your needs.
+Also see the [server manual](http://jeroenooms.github.com/opencpu-manual/opencpu-server.pdf) on this topic.

 ## Bonus: creating an OpenCPU app

-By including web pages in the [`/inst/www`](https://github.com/opencpu/tvscore/tree/master/inst/www) directory of the source package, we can turn our scoring engine into a full OpenCPU app.
+By including web pages in the [`/inst/www/`](https://github.com/opencpu/tvscore/tree/master/inst/www) directory of the source package, we can turn our scoring engine into a standalone web application.
 The [`tvscore`](https://github.com/opencpu/tvscore) example package contains a simple web interface that makes use of the [opencpu.js](https://www.opencpu.org/jslib.html) JavaScript client to interact with R via OpenCPU in the browser.
 Navigate to [/ocpu/library/tvscore/www/](https://public.opencpu.org/ocpu/library/tvscore/www) on the public demo server to see it in action!

 To install and run the same app in your local R session, use: